Thalassodraco: Skull

 The left side of the skull is well preserved, while much of the right side is obscured by the left side.
 The distal ends of the maxilla and dentary are broken off, making exact measurements of the skull impossible, although estimates place it at around 52 cm when complete.
 Also, the orbit was crushed during preservation.
-The sclerotic ring is composed of at least 14 trapezoidal plates, with each of these plates measuring on average around 17.7 mm long.
+The scleral ring is composed of at least 14 trapezoidal plates, with each of these plates measuring on average around 17.7 mm long.

 The anterior extremities of the premaxillae have been eroded away, however the remaining portions are well preserved.
 A tooth count of the premaxilla reveals 28 teeth preserved and the posteriormost margin of the premaxilla contacts the anterodorsal margin of the jugal, but crushing prevents determining the presence of a premaxilla-lachrymal contact.
 The left maxilla is poorly exposed and twenty teeth were counted in the maxilla in total.
 The left nasal is well exposed and well preserved, but it is only slightly crushed near the internasal foramen.
 The nasal is overlain by the prefrontal, with a poorly defined suture caused by crushing.

 The left dentary is well preserved, while the right side is obscured by the left side.
 The tooth count of the extant portion of the dentary is 35, while around twenty teeth were probably present in the missing portion, giving a total tooth count of approximately 73.

 The teeth of the dentary, maxilla and premaxilla are similar, with slender conical crowns on expanded roots.
 The maximum known tooth size for Thalassodraco in the rostrum is around 7 mm, with a minimum of 4 mm, although teeth in the missing sections of the skull may have reached up to 5 cm.
 This would mean that Thalassodraco had either a tooth length index of anywhere between 0.2–0.19 (according to the method used to calculate tooth length index proposed by Motani, 1999).
 The preserved teeth are mainly composed of smooth enamel, with rounded tips.